404NoMore404/PowerShellScripts/Packaging/README.md

 ## Testing Locally

 Testing before packaging is one of the most important things you can do.
 Uploading an untested script to Intune and deploying it to machines is the slowest possible feedback loop for catching problems.
-Every issue that would have taken two minutes to catch locally can turn into a half-hour remote investigation after deployment.

 **Before testing, confirm:**